 [ZONE]is the zone where your instance is located.

 [PROJECT_ID]is the project to which the instance belongs.

 Using the FQDN rather than the internal IP address is useful because

 the internal IP addresses can change each time an instance is deleted and

 recreated.
 In contrast, your instance name will most likely remain the same.

-However, instance names are addressable only within the same VPC network.
+However, instance names are addressable only within the same

 you can address other instances using